-Jisue Choi, a fifteen-year-old girl, is a tenth-grade student at University High School.
+Jisue Choi, a seventeen-year-old girl, is a senior at University High School.
 She has been studying the piano since she was five years old with her father, Dr. Kyungsun Choi.
 She has also been playing the violin since the age of six.
-Her violin teachers include Dr. Laura Tagawa, Mr. Rollin Medcalf, and Stella Kim.
+Her violin teachers include Dr. Laura Tagawa, Mr. Rollin Medcalf, and Dr. Stella Kim.

-Jisue also joined Tucson Philharmonia Youth Orchestra (TPYO) in 2017 and enjoys large ensemble performances as a violinist.
-She participated in workshops with the LA Philharmonic Orchestra, San Diego Symphony orchestra and the Tucson Symphony Orchestra.
-In 2018 Jisue performed Tchaikovsky Symphony No. 4 with the Tucson Symphony Orchestra as one of chosen TPYO performers in the TPYO-TSO side by side performance.
+Jisue joined Tucson Philharmonia Youth Orchestra as a violinist in 2017 and enjoys large ensemble performances as a string player.
+She participated in workshops with the LA Philharmonic Orchestra, San Diego Symphony orchestra, and the Tucson Symphony Orchestra.
+In 2018 Jisue performed Tchaikovsky Symphony No. 4 with the Tucson Symphony Orchestra as one of chosen TPYO performers in the TPYO-TSO side-by-side performance.

-She will perform movement 3 of Edward MacDowell’s Piano Concerto No. 2 at the Pops concert in Green Valley on Saturday, May 2, 2020.
+She will perform movement 1 of Prokofiev’s Concerto for Piano and Orchestra at the Pops concert in Green Valley on Saturday, April 30, 2022.